Core Level Awakening

 Two.
 The wisdom and strength you’ve since gained can be harnessed to retrospectively recalibrate or to use a concept from Carlos Castaneda, recapitulate the traumatic experience.
 By revisiting the era or event of stress, and bringing in your current more mature self, you can provide the emotional, intellectual and physical antidote to your younger self.
 You can shift from how you once held an emotion in your body, which created stagnation, inflammation and disease to a way that engenders ease, flow, and vitality.

 When I’m introducing this idea to a client, I often hear, “I don’t want to revisit the past.
 I want to leave it there.
 I no longer feel any charge about that.
 I’m past the past.”

-I respond be saying, “This work has nothing to do with going back in time.
+I respond be saying, “This work has nothing to do with rehashing past pain and then walking away with the pain left unchanged.
 You’re still carrying the weight of that time now.
-You are just used to it.
-It’s so a part of you that you don’t mind.
-We’re not revisiting the past.
-We’re working with how the current you remains bound by the choices that little boy/girl made and still make”
+You’re only used to it.
+It’s such a part of you that you don’t mind it.
+We’re working with how the current you remains bound by the choices that the little boy/girl made to survive and still make”